-For Chide, her performance was not very encouraging and at the end of the first semester of her 300-level, her cumulative GPA of 1.95 placed her in the third-class division.
+For Chide, her performance was not very encouraging and at the end of the first semester of her 300-level, her cumulative GPA of 1.95 placed her in the third class division.
 From her LCI result, she was found to be a bridge learner able to use all processing patterns when needed and intensified.
 This implied that she had the potential but needed to generate a great deal of effort to get her work done, which unfortunately she couldn't get herself to do.
 About 300-level, she said,

-When I first started it wasn't ... (shaking her head to show displeasure) but from 2nd semester, it was okay.
+When I first started it wasn't ... (shaking her head to show displeasure) but from $2^{nd}$ semester, it was okay.

 Though very concise, this response was loaded with meaning which could be read from many other things she said showing her disinterest and how stressful her experience was.
 About design, her response showed that she was not willing to intensify her efforts to do something unfamiliar unless just to get by.
-She said, tended to sit towards the back of the class not paying attention.
-For Building Components which meant site visits, like Chinwe, she remarked,
+She said,